bbc/audio-orchestrator/Readme.md

 ### 2. Create a project and import audio and metadata

 Open the _Orchestration Builder_ app and create a new project.
-You can edit its name by clicking it (_Untitled Project_) in the top left corner.
+You can edit its name by clicking it in the top left corner.

-In the _Sequences_ tab, open the _Main_ sequence.
-The _Intro Loop_ sequence can be ignored initially.
+In the _Sequences_ tab, open the _Initial Sequence_.

 In the _Audio_ section, link audio files (selecting all the exported files from the previous step).

 In the _Metadata_ section, import the metadata file.

-NB: The _Images_ section is not yet implemented and can be ignored.

 ### 3. Wait for encoding to finish and start a preview